zavok/richterm/README.md

 # Usage

-Richterm runs `rc` shell by default.
-You can type text on keyboard mostly like usual and it will be send to stdin of running process.
+Left mouse button is used for selecting text.

+Middle-click menu provides operations on selected text.

 Right-click menu combines link operations (Follow, Snarf, Plumb) and user menu managed by `/menu` file.

-## Extra
+On launch `richterm` will start `/bin/richrc` script by default.

-`Handler` is an rc script that handles richterm's link and menu events.
-It tries to open links in appropriate programs or sends them to plumber.
+It handles richterm's link and menu events and tries to open links in appropriate programs or sends them to plumber.

-For now, these programs are provided:
+For now, following programs are provided:

 - `Dir` prints direcrory listing, supplied with appropriate link for every line.
 - `Markdown` prints [markdown](https://daringfireball.net/projects/markdown/)-formatted files.
 - `Gopher` prints gopher menus and text files from supplied gopher URL.
 - `Gemini` does the same for gemini URLs.

-In addition, `Handler` manages primitive link history via 'Back' option in user menu.
+In addition, `richrc` manages primitive link history via 'Back' option in user menu.

 # Installation